 Gettysburg College has nine fraternities and seven sororities.
 Six of the fraternities on campus have a residential component and the College has expectations that members live in those spaces.
 Alpha Chi Rho, Alpha Phi Alpha Fraternity, Inc., Phi Kappa Psi, and all sororities do not have a residential component but each does have a chapter room on campus.
+Athena House is a newly renovated space that provides residential and social living for sororities.

 Living in the chapter house is an important component of the fraternity experience.
 Three of the chapter houses are owned by alumni corporations while the remaining chapter houses are owned by the College.
 Because it is important that fraternities keep the houses at full capacity, they are required to fill all bed spaces in the chapter house.